microsoft/vcpkg-docs/vcpkg/commands/update-baseline.md

 ---
 title: vcpkg x-update-baseline
 description: Command line reference for the vcpkg x-update-baseline command.
-Update baselines for all configured registries.
+Update baselines for all configured registries. ms.date: 11/30/2022
 ---
 # vcpkg x-update-baseline

+> [!NOTE]
-**This command is experimental and may change or be removed at any time**
+> This command is experimental and may change or be removed at any time.

 ## Synopsis